spooky/countdown/README.md

 a js toy countdown

 Default countdown is set to 5 minutes.
-For a custom countdown set the # part of the url to the taregt date..
+For a custom countdown set the # part of the url to the target date.